Asylum seekers stuck in Mexico are frustrated, angry over family releases

 Biden’s suspension of the “remain in Mexico” program — officially known as Migrant Protection Protocols — has left a policy void that is fueling frustration among asylum seekers who say they have tried to follow the rules and navigate ever-changing policies in hopes the United States would consider their petitions for protection.
 But the sudden surge of migrants crossing the border illegally, taking advantage of the opportunity to stay in the United States, has left those who have spent months waiting in Mexican border camps for court dates feeling disrespected and betrayed.

-The White House has signaled that it plans to replace “remain in Mexico” with new asylum processes but said Wednesday that implementing those policies will take time.
+The Biden administration is preparing a new process to bring asylum-seekers with active MPP cases into the U.S. through a phased-in approach, according to two US officials with knowledge of the plan, which was first reported by BuzzFeed Thursday.

+Eligible migrants would be registered and tested for covid-19 before entering the United States at three U.S. ports of entry.
+The roll-out would prioritize vulnerable migrants for processing as early as next week -- processing about 300 migrants per day, U.S. officials said -- before expanding to other ports.

-In the meantime, some in the migrant camps are calculating the risks of paying smugglers to help them cross the Rio Grande or pressuring ports of entry by crossing as one large group.
+But the plan may be little consolation for the 20,000 asylum seekers in border camps uncertain how quickly a new process will roll out.
+Some are already calculating the risks of paying smugglers to help them swim across the Rio Grande or pressuring ports of entry by crossing as one large group.

 A 33-year-old Honduran woman, who spoke on the condition of anonymity out of fear for her safety, said she occasionally retreats from her fenced-in encampment to walk along the mesquite-lined riverbank of the Rio Grande, fighting the urge to try to swim across.